Will My Baby Be Too Big for a Vaginal Delivery?

 It’s most moms-to-be’s biggest fear: How the heck is an entire baby going to fit through there?
 The very best news is that, because of how awesome modern medicine is, doctors are now informed about virtually every detail of your baby, including her size.
-Every time you visit your OB, she’s taking measurements to make sure not only that baby is growing at the appropriate rate, but also that you’ll be able to deliver her vaginally, if that’s your preference.
-If there’s any doubt — especially if baby looks like she’ll be over 10 pounds at birth — your doc will probably recommend a c-section over a vaginal delivery.
+Every time you visit your OB, she’s taking measurements to make sure not only that baby is growing at the appropriate rate, but also that you’ll be able to deliver vaginally, if that’s your preference.
+If there’s any doubt — especially if baby looks like he or she will be over 10 pounds at birth — your doctor will probably recommend a c-section over a vaginal delivery.

 But there are also other factors that come into play when determining whether you’ll be able to deliver vaginally or through a c-section.
-In some rare cases, a baby who weighs less than 10 pounds won’t be able to squeeze through the birth canal because his mom’s pelvis is too narrow.
-And if baby is breech (feetfirst) or in a transverse (on his side) position and won’t turn, many OBs will order a c-section.
+In some rare cases, a baby who weighs less than 10 pounds won’t be able to squeeze through the birth canal because mom’s pelvis is too narrow.
+And if baby is breech (feet-first) or in a transverse (on his or her side) position and won’t turn, many OBs will order a c-section.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.